Times certainly have changed in the world of travel. Long gone are the days of having to fiddle with a giant paper map to figure out where you are.

 It just goes to show how much GPS navigation has changed our way of travel.
 In some ways it's good.
 However, there are also downsides to it.
 A prime example of this can be found at the Jersey Shore.

-In particular, summer, when the crowds all flock to the coast for that weekend escape.
+Take summer, for example, when the crowds return to the coast for that big espcape.
 The GPS might continuously reroute those visiting to help keep their trip as short as possible.

 The problem?
 GPS is actually helping back up the more local roads as a result.
 In the process, it's also teaching those visiting the shortcuts and back roads that locals like to keep to themselves.